Pontianak Menjerit

 Pontianak Menjerit (English: The Vampire Screamed) is 2005 Malaysian Malay-language horror comedy film directed by Yusof Kelana about siblings quarrel over a will worth millions of dollars to be inherited by their belated father.

 Plot

 Datuk Pengeran Abdul Rahman has asked his lawyer to find the people to inherit his fortune worth RM30 million.
 Besides his two sons, Azlee, a businessman and Mazlan, a fashion designer, there are still two more people on the list.
 One of them is Saiful, an orphan and a mechanic who does not see that he will be inheriting his dad's million-dollar fortune, because he has never seen his dad before.
 The other is Ratnapuri, a Thai woman.
 Azlee, Datuk's eldest son, cannot accept the presence of Saiful and also Ratnapuri when his father's will is read at Datuk's residence.
+An argument between Azlee and Saiful ensues, causing the lawyer Salleh and his assistant Julia to postpone the will reading.

+The next night when the will is read, and the four inheritors discover that the late Datuk Pangeran has put an condition in his will: they must stay together at the mansion for a month.
+Azlee, enables by his wife Ziana, is enraged over sharing the fortune with Saiful and Ratnapuri, but a sudden storm calms him down.

+During their stay at the mansion to fullfil the will's condition, Saiful, his friend Yasin, Mazlan, Ratnapuri and the mansion's caretaker Pak Mail get along, but Azlee and Ziana remain hostile to Saiful and Ratnapuri.
+One day, Julia suddenly goes missing while having a talk with Ratnapuri, causing Azlee to blame her for Julia's disappearance.
+Encik Salleh calls the police, led by Inspector Angelina, who advises the inheritors to remain calm as the detectives investigate Julia's disappearance.